-Korean consonants In Korean, each voiceless stop consonant (p, t or k) can be produced in three ways that differ in laryngeal activity and the timing of laryngeal activity relative to supralaryngeal articulation.
-The main acoustical correlate of these manners of articulation is voice onset time (VOT) and the three types of consonants are named tense, plain and aspirated, in the order of increasing VOTs (see Figure 2).
-In Seoul and its surrounding areas a two-way contrast plain vs. tense is also used to distinguish two /s/ phonemes.
+In Korean, each voiceless stop consonant (p, t or k) can be produced in three ways that differ in laryngeal activity and the timing of laryngeal activity relative to supralaryngeal articulation.
+The main acoustical correlate of these manners of articulation is VOT and the three types of consonants are named tense, plain and aspirated, in the order of increasing VOTs (see Fig. 2).
+In Seoul and its surrounding areas, a two-way contrast plain vs. tense is also used to distinguish two /s/ phonemes.